 Applicants are encouraged to seek funding from other sources.
 They must take care, however, that any other awards they may accept do not conflict with the requirements of the CTI program.

 CTI has an online application process, accessed on the Apply page, under Application Form.

 The application includes general information about academic experience and qualifications, a curriculum vitae (no more than 10 pages), a writing project proposal (2000 words, including a 150 word abstract), and a specific statement of how the applicant’s work will benefit from participation in the residential research community at CTI (250 words).
 Each applicant must also supply three recommendations, to be submitted online by references who are familiar with the applicant’s scholarship and the proposed writing project.

 NOTE: A sample of the Application Form and the Reference Form will be available on the website during the application window period (December 15 to January 30) to help you and your references prepare the required materials.

 The online application window opens December 15, 2014.
 Only online applications from eligible scholars received by January 31, 2015 at 11:59 PM EST will be considered.

 Please direct all queries about the online application process to the Application Manager at: email@example.com

 SELECTION PROCESS AND NOTIFICATIONS

-CTI will inform all applicants for the Research Fellowship and Junior Research Fellowship of the decision on their application by March 31, 2014.
-Successful applicants must accept the Director’s offer of a Fellowship by April 15, 2014.
-Research Fellows and Junior Fellows will then be required to sign an agreement with the Center of Theological Inquiry, accepting the terms and conditions of their Fellowship.
+CTI will inform all applicants of the decision on their application by March 31, 2015.
+Successful applicants must accept the Director’s offer of a Fellowship by April 15, 2015.
+Research Fellows are required to sign an agreement with the Center of Theological Inquiry, accepting the terms and conditions of their Fellowship.